eesyuen09/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
 The student ID is invalid or missing.
     * 1a1.
-Tuto informs Tutor that the student does not exist.
+Tuto shows an error message.

       Use case ends.
 * 2a.
 The student has no payment records yet.